Sebiancoder/Sebiancoder/README.md

   <p>Hi there! 👋</p>
 </div>

 I'm an undergraduate CS student at 🐝 Georgia Tech 🐝, with interests in Machine Learning 🖧, Artificial Intelligence 🧠, and Robotics 🤖.
-I have experience with Full Stack Development on both personal projects and working with student organizations such Data Science @ Georgia Tech.
+I have experience with Full Stack Development on both personal projects and working with student organizations such as Data Science @ Georgia Tech.

 ---
 I have experience with: